 Though concerns over juvenile crime were recurrent since at least the sixteenth century (Pearson, 1983), it was the publication of the 1816 "Report of the Committee for Investigating the Causes of the Alarming Increase of Juvenile Delinquency in the Metropolis" that renewed public interest in London’s young offenders.
 The Committee’s findings, reportedly based upon interviews with 190 boys incarcerated in Newgate gaol, stated that, "There are some thousands of boys under seventeen years of age in the metropolis, who are daily engaged in the commission of crime".
 The boys were reported to "associate with professed thieves of mature age, and with girls, who subsist by prostitution" and that "such characters frequent houses of the most infamous description, where they divide their plunder, and give loose to every vicious propensity" (1816: 9-10).
 The main causes of youth crime were viewed to be the "want of education", the "want of suitable employment", "the violation of the Sabbath" and "the improper conduct of parents (Committee for Investigating the Causes of the Alarming Increase of Juvenile Delinquency in the Metropolis, 1816).

 Evidence from the press and courts appears to sustain the view that juvenile crime was increasing in the early nineteenth century.
 Sensationalist reports of child criminals committing crimes of theft and violence in the streets and markets of inner-city London dominated the popular press and provided fodder for the broadsheets, periodicals and notorious "penny dreadfuls".
-Pocket-picking was a particular concern for the authorities and were the chief crime of the Artful Dodger and his associates in Charles Dickens' Oliver Twist (1837).
+Pocket-picking was a particular concern for the authorities, immortalised as the crime of choice for the Artful Dodger and his associates in Charles Dickens' Oliver Twist (1837).
 Social observer and journalist, Henry Mayhew described a "pocket-picker" (also known as "dippers" or "buzzers") in London Labour and the London Poor: "He was an orphan and was dismissed from the pottery where he worked ...
 He also said that 'Picking pockets ... is the daringest thing that a boy can do'".
 Small items including glasses, purses and handkerchiefs were the most common currency for young thieves, but sentences could be harsh.

 Historians have questioned the extent to which juvenile crime was actually on the increase during the nineteenth century.
 Crime statistics, available from Hansard, can only ever provide the tip of the iceberg of true crime rates given that most crimes did not reach prosecution.
 Popular narratives must be read "against the grain" and not taken at face value.
 Moral entrepreneurs inevitably exaggerated claims about the prevalence of juvenile delinquency and popular narratives were repackaged and sold in sensationalist novels to satisfy readers’ lurid appetites for true crime stories.